kapouer/matchdom/README.md

   + iskey: boolean, set when keys of an object are repeated and merged value is a key.
   + alias: `scope.data[scope.alias]` is the currently iterated data.
 - node: text node when expression was inside one
+- tag: boolean true when expression is inside a tag name (matchdom 4.3.0)
+  in this case, expressions must be valid in lower case only.
 - attr: attribute name when expression was inside an attribute value
 - parent: node containing text node or attribute
 - expr: the parsed expression